-- Use the bathroom independently: a porta potty will be on site as well as the option to use the bathroom in the woods. - Change clothes independently, including taking shoes on and off. - Sit and learn amongst others. - Drink water and/or eat when asked. - Stay with their group. - Be able to wear required gear when prompted by an instructor.
+- Use the bathroom independently: a porta potty will be on site as well as the option to pee in the woods.

+- Change clothes independently, including taking shoes on and off.

+- Sit and learn amongst others.

+- Drink water and/or eat with the group.

+- Stay with their group.

+- Be able to wear required gear when prompted by an instructor.
 Rain jacket, warm weather layers, appropriate shoes. - Communicate needs with instructor (ex. bathroom, injuries, discomfort)

-Some of these things may be useful to practice with your camper, reach out if you need any support or clarification.
+Some of these things may be useful to practice with your camper.
+Reach out if you need any support or clarification.